amirh-z/Hangman/README.md

 #Hangman
-The Text-based game written in Python
+A text-based game written in Python